Ameybhile/MBAn_Career_Handbook/docs/05-Consultant.md

 * Company websites: Coffee chat and recruiting events

 * LinkedIn: [Ross alumni group](https://www.linkedin.com/groups/603/), [Consulting group](https://www.linkedin.com/groups/1968923/), [MCommunity](https://mcommunity.umich.edu/) for finding alumni emails

+> NOTE : References to the content present in this section can be found in the reference page of this book.